 ARTS IN SCHOOLS

-Including After-School Programs, Artists in Residency, Concerts, Taft 7-12 Music Program, Art Based Fieldtrips, Mural Projects and Creative Dramatics
+Including After-School Programs, Artists in Residency, Concerts, Let There Be Arts Music Program, Art Based Fieldtrips, Mural Projects and Creative Dramatics

 AFTER SCHOOL PROGRAMS